 In the summer of 2018, B&NES provided funding to dewater the upstream watercourses of Saltford Brass Mill to enable inspection of the normally flooded structures and repair a penstock gate which had been deteriorating over a number of years.
 This was an opportune time as B&NES had recently acquired a laser scanning capability for the survey of structures in the city of Bath which they were able to deploy at Saltford.
-A SBMP volunteer also had access to an aerial drone and the combined capabilities enabled a survey to be undertaken of the mills sub-structure, superstructure and external structure.
+One of the SBMP volunteers also had access to an aerial drone and the combined capabilities enabled a thorough survey of the mill to be undertaken.

-This was the first time that the upstream watercourses had been dewatered in many years.
-Dewatering of the upstream leats enabled a full survey of the watercourses to be conducted and accurate measurements of the mill, both above and below ground, to be taken by a combination of conventional surveying techniques, use of the laser scanner and aerial scan by drone.
-This has enabled an accurate 2D plan of the mill to be produced, drawing upon the 3D point-cloud model of the mill produced by the laser scan.
+The upstream watercourses had not been dewatered in many years.
+This opportunity therefore enabled a full survey of the watercourses to be conducted and accurate measurements of the mill, both above and below ground, to be taken by a combination of conventional surveying techniques, use of the laser scanner and aerial scan by drone.
+An accurate 2D plan of the mill has been produced, drawing upon the 3D point-cloud model of the mill produced by the laser scan.
 Much potential exists for further analysis of the point-cloud model of the mill.

 A report of the survey and repair is at the link which documents the work carried out by the Saltford Brass Mill Project in October 2018, comprising:

 * De-watering of the millís upstream, normally flooded, watercourses.

 * Repair of the penstock gate in watercourse W1.